Another IAS officer resigns from service, says ‘building blocks of democracy compromised’

 Sasikanth Senthil had served as deputy commissioner of Dakshina Kannada district since June 2017.

-Deputy Commissioner of Dakshina Kannada district S Sasikanth Senthil on Friday resigned from Indian Administrative Service, The Hindu reported.
-He served in the post since June 2017 and was hailed as one of the most proactive deputy commissioners of the district.
+Deputy Commissioner of Dakshina Kannada district S Sasikanth Senthil on Friday resigned from the Indian Administrative Service, The Hindu reported.
+He served in the post since June 2017 and was considered one of the most proactive deputy commissioners of the district.

 In his resignation letter, he said his decision was a personal one and was in no way connected to anyone or any event in his current profile as deputy commissioner.